-- Step 3: If you haven’t already, you opt in to app signing by Google Play.
+- Step 3: If you haven’t already, you opt in to Play App Signing.
 If you’re releasing a new app, you can do this in a one-click process when you upload your app.
 When you opt in, Play designates the first key you used to sign your app bundle as the upload key.
 This is just for security identification purposes and, if you ever lose it, you can contact Google to verify your identity and reset it.
 For existing apps, you need to visit the app signing page in the Play Console and securely transfer your app signing key to Google Play.
 Why do you need to do this?
 Continue to step 4 to find out.

 - Step 4: When you upload your app bundle to Google Play, Play processes it and generates split APKs signed with the app signing key for every possible device configuration and language that you support.
 Split APKs are an Android platform feature introduced in Android L. As long as each split APK is signed with the same key, the Android platform will treat them as one app.
 You can think of a split APK as ‘part’ of an APK: to run the app, the device treats all the parts as a single app.

 - Step 5: When a user installs the app, Play delivers the base split APK (all the code that’s common for every device), the language split APKs (for the languages the user speaks), and the device configuration split APKs (for the device’s screen size and the CPU architecture).
 This means the device gets just what it needs without wasted space.
 For updates to be accepted by the device, every release’s split APKs must be signed with the same app signing key as the original app install.